Frequently Asked Questions

 When does this permit process take effect?

 The online campus building permit application went into effect March 1st, 2018.
-The application request can be found on the Architects and Engineers website or click here to submit a Campus Building Permit Application.
+The application request can be found on the Planning, Design & Construction website or click here to submit a Campus Building Permit Application.

 Is it required to get a permit to paint a wall?